aodl/ALPHA-Vote/utils/README.md

 If the proposal is active you can accept or reject by executing 'dfx canister call basbh-oyaaa-aaaar-qbxha-cai accept 4 --network=local' or 'dfx canister call basbh-oyaaa-aaaar-qbxha-cai reject 4 --network=local'.
 You can confirm your vote was received by calling 'dfx canister call basbh-oyaaa-aaaar-qbxha-cai getProposal 4 --network=local' and observing the vote tally
 ```

-The above demonstrates an upgrade proposal for the threshold cansiter.
-The argument is the list of signers (threshold voters).
-This is just shown as a demonstration (the signers can only actually be reset during initial install, or reinstall, not during an upgrade).
-The proper way to reset the signers list is to raise a proposal that calls the `setSigners` method on the threshold canister (see the [threshold repo](https://github.com/aodl/threshold/blob/main/threshold.mo)).